vsatyakiran/vsatyakiran/README.md

 ### Intern at Scora Labs

 Also worked as a **RAG model developer intern at Scora Labs** for 1 month, where I developed RAG model that performs similarity search from MongoDB vectorDB and uses that content as context to generate the **Topic tags and Difficuly level** of questions in online-examination platforms.
-This reduced burden of manual tagging the topic to each question.
+This reduced burden of manual tagging of each question.

 # Projects